zacharyy/GraphicsGroupProjects/PA2/README.md

 ## Controls

 1 - reverses cube spin
 2 - toggles cube spin
 lmb - reverses revolution
 rmb - toggles revolution

 # Extra Credit
 The extra credit was attempted using the imgui library, however I was unable to compile the files.
-Specifically, imgui_impl_opengl3.cpp gave me trouble as giving me the error: GL/gl3w.h: No such file or directory.
+Specifically, imgui_impl_opengl3.cpp gave me trouble, giving me the error: GL/gl3w.h: No such file or directory.